researchk8/TopicsAndTechniques/RAG/RAG.md

 ## Paradigms

+### Vector RAG
+Traditional RAG or vector RAG runs a vector search to find the top N most relevant matches to a user's input.
+Those matches are passed to an LLM and the answer is returned.

+The query runs a vector search for the best matching documents in the Embeddings index.
+Those matches are then placed into a LLM prompt.
+The LLM prompt is executed and the answer is returned.

+### Graph RAG
+Graph RAG is a new method that uses knowledge or semantic graphs to generate a context.
+Instead of a vector search, graph path queries are run.
+Graph RAG in the context of this application supports the following methods to generate context.

 ### Naive RAG
 The Naive RAG research paradigm represents the earliest methodology, which gained prominence shortly after the widespread adoption of ChatGPT.
 The Naive RAG follows a traditional process that includes indexing, retrieval, and generation, which is also characterized as a “Retrieve-Read” framework.